2020-08-27

 Take inventory and assess risk.
-One of your first jobs is to take inventory of all the end cap machine you currently use in food production, and simultaneously assess the risk each piece of equipment poses.
+One of your jobs is to take inventory of all the end cap machine you currently use in food production, and simultaneously assess the risk each piece of equipment poses.
 Different types of equipment will pose different hazards, based on how they are maintained.
 You’ll need to prioritize the more important equipment, which includes machines that have a higher potential impact on food safety and ones that are more crucial to your food production in general.

 Set a schedule and optimize timing.
 Most equipment will come with a manufacturer’s guide on how to maintain it.
 This will often be broken down into daily, monthly, and annual categories.
-Collect this information the best you can and organize a “master” schedule that allows you to keep track of all these important maintenance dates at once.
-At the same time, consider how this maintenance will fit best into your operational schedule; can you shut down production early one day to take care of all the maintenance at once?
+Collect this information the you can and organize a “master” schedule that allows you to keep track of all these important maintenance dates at once.
+At the same time, consider how this maintenance will fit into your operational schedule; can you shut down production early one day to take care of all the maintenance at once?
 Or is it better to work on them on a rotation?

 Document proper procedures.
 However you decide to approach the regular maintenance of your machinery, you’ll need to formally document those procedures.
 There should be a single location, accessible to all staff, which holds detailed descriptions of how each machine should be serviced.
 This is important in case the procedure is ever questioned, or in case someone needs to take over the job.